Cloufield/GWASTutorial/29_postgwas/README.md

 - **What proportion of trait variation is genetic?** SNP heritability estimation
 - **What are the causal variants?** Fine-mapping and colocalization
 - **Which genes and pathways are involved?** Functional annotation and pathway enrichment
-- **How do variants affect molecular function?** Regulatory annotation and QTL integration
+- **How do variants affect molecular function?** Regulatory annotation, colocalization, and xQTL integration (SMR, COLOC)
 - **Where do genetic effects act?** Tissue- and cell-type enrichment
 - **Are traits genetically related?** Genetic correlation and shared architecture
 - **What are the causal relationships?** Mendelian randomization